bjornpagen/bjornpagen.com/day-7807/en_US.md

 - Mandatory Access Controls
 - Uses s6 for init, uses the single user to it's advantage by scheduling every single program on the system via s6
-- NixOS style package namespacing
+- NixOS style filesystem namespacing
+- Probably built off of Alpine linux to start